2023: Good Things: Big and Small

-Sponsored by the Lynda Fairly Carpinteria Arts Center, Carpinteria Beautiful, Carpinteria Woman's Club, and Marybeth Carty
+Sponsored by the Lynda Fairly Carpinteria Arts Center, Carpinteria Beautiful, and The Carpinteria Woman's Club

 Have you seen this beautiful mural in the heart of downtown Carpinteria?
 It’s called Together/ApART, and the panels were painted by artists aged 11 -19.
 In this collaborative installation, the students boldly express how both the quarantine and the recent protests have affected their lives in 2020.

 There are 39 panels, each measuring 2' x 2', or 4 sqare feet, for a total of 156 sqare feet.
 The left side of the inaugural installation is 24 feet long and 10 feet high, and the right side is 18 feet long and 8 feet high.
 The outside measurement as installed for 2020 at the Lynda Fairly Carpinteria Arts Center is 42' x 10'.

 June 2019: The Road Ahead